 Executive Board Member at Large Examination Committee Chair Credentialing Committee Member Charter Member

-Mary Ellen Goldberg is a graduate of Harcum College and the University of Pennsylvania.
-She worked at the Virginia Commonwealth University in the Division of Animal Resources and for Research Scientists advising on their choices for anesthesia and pain management on their protocols.
+Mary Ellen Goldberg is a graduate of Harcum College and the University of Pennsylvania in 1976.
+She worked at Virginia Commonwealth University in the Division of Animal Resources and for Research Scientists advising on their choices for anesthesia and pain management on their protocols.
 She was a member of VCU’s IACUC for 10 years.
 She is a faculty member and IACUC Member at the Mannheimer Foundation, Inc. She has been the instructor of Anesthesia and Pain Management at VetMedTeam, LLC since 2003.
 She was the Executive Secretary for the International Veterinary Academy of Pain Management (IVAPM) from 2008-2018.
 She is a Certified Veterinary Pain Practitioner through IVAPM and the Exam Chair for them.
 Mary Ellen is also a Surgical Research Anesthetist certified through the Academy of Surgical Research.
-She is on the Organizing Committee for the Academy of Laboratory Animal Veterinary Technicians, as well as the Proposed Organizing Committee for the Academy of Physical Rehabilitation Veterinary Technicians.
+She is the Exam Chair for APRVT (Academy of Physical Rehabilitation Veterinary Technicians).
+She is Exam Chair for the Academy of Laboratory Animal Veterinary Technicians and Nurses (ALAVTN).
 Currently, she is a staff member at the Canine Rehabilitation Institute, as a Certified Canine Rehabilitation Veterinary Nurse.
 (CCRVN).
 Mary Ellen was chosen NAVTA’s Veterinary Technician of the Year 2017.
 Mary Ellen has written several books, and contributed to numerous chapters regarding anesthesia, pain management and rehabilitation.
 She speaks at national meetings on these topics and gives private CE to organizational groups.
 She has worked in various aspects of veterinary medicine from small animal and equine to mixed practice, coccidiosis research for a pharmaceutical company, zoo animal medicine and laboratory animal medicine since 1976

-Born and raised in Long Island, NY, Deana started her career as a Veterinary Technician shortly after graduating from the Arts in 2003, working as a Veterinary Assistant in a kennel not knowing where that path would take her.
-She studied Veterinary Technology at Mercy College in Dobbs Ferry, NY where she earned her Bachelor of Science in 2007, then took her VTNE to become a LVT that same year.
-Deana originally wanted to specialize in ER and Critical Care, but after a few years working in the fast-paced environment she wanted a change.
-In 2008, Deana relocated to Florida where she attended the Canine Rehabilitation Institute.
-After completion of her externship at Red Bank Veterinary Hospital in NJ, she became a Certified Canine Rehabilitation Assistant (CCRA) in 2010, currently now considered a Certified Canine Rehabilitation Veterinary Nurse, (CCRVN).
-In 2011, Deana attended the Rocky Mountain School of Animal Acupressure and Massage, in Cape Coral, FL.
-She studied all three levels to become a Certified Canine Massage Therapist (CCMT).
+Born and raised in Long Island, NY, Deana started her career as a Veterinary Technician shortly after graduating from the Arts in 2003, working as a Veterinary Assistant in a kennel and not knowing where that path would lead her.
+She studied Veterinary Technology at Mercy College in Dobbs Ferry, NY where she earned her Bachelor’s Degree of Science in 2007, then took her VTNE to become a LVT that same year.
+Deana attended the Canine Rehabilitation Institute in 2008 to later become a Certified Canine Rehabilitation Assistant (CCRA) in 2010, currently now considered a Certified Canine Rehabilitation Veterinary Nurse, (CCRVN).
+In 2011, Deana attended the Rocky Mountain School of Animal Acupressure and Massage in Cape Coral, FL to become a Certified Canine Massage Therapist (CCMT).
 In early 2012, she attended the Chi Institute in Reddick, FL for training in Traditional Chinese Veterinary Medicine for Veterinary Technicians.
 Deana also worked at the Animal Medical Center in Manhattan as the Team Leader of the Rehab Department where she was responsible for teaching new students and externs the benefits of canine rehabilitation.
 Deana is currently the lead nurse in the Physical Rehabilitation Department at Coral Springs Animal Hospital in Coral Springs, FL.
 She continues to have an integral role in teaching interns and externs the many benefits of canine rehabilitation.
 Deana also lectures to veterinary professionals and veterinary technician students about many different aspects of canine rehabilitation.
 Deana earned her Veterinary Technician Specialty in Physical Rehabilitation in February 2017 through the Academy of Physical Rehabilitation Veterinary Technicians and sits as one of the Board of Directors as the Executive Secretary and Continue Education Chair and.
 Deana is also a member of the American Association of Rehabilitation Veterinarians, and the International Academy of Veterinary Pain Management.
 Deana is very passionate about contributing to the veterinary community by helping improving pain management and mobility for our patients.
 She continues to be enthusiastic about learning and teaching others the many benefits of physical rehabilitation.